Call queue management with Twilio

 - Validate all phone numbers before processing

-- Add timeout handling to API calls
+- Add timeout handling to API calls and Redis operations

 - Implement retry logic for failed Vapi requests